-Since I retired 12 years ago, I've been getting back into photography--digital photography in particular.
+After I retired from the USAF (about 13 years ago), I got back into photography--digital photography in particular.
 I love the ease, control, and freedom that digital photography provides.
-I also love experimenting in Photoshop to create interesting artistic effects.
+I also enjoy experimenting in Photoshop to create interesting artistic effects.
 I've always loved hiking and the outdoors so most of my work is based in the natural world--land and seascapes and macro/close-up.
-I consider myself a photographic artist, not a documentary photographer.
-My primary purpose is always to create something beautiful and to communicate the feeling of awe and wonder that I feel when I witness the incredible beauty of the natural world.
+I consider myself a photographic artist--my primary purpose is always to create something beautiful and to communicate the feeling of awe and wonder that I feel when I witness the incredible beauty of the natural world.